 Is it a ‘waste’ not to enrol my child in my alma mater?

 Some parents jump through hoops to secure a spot for their child in their preferred primary school.
-Writer and mother-of-two Eveline Gan had alumni priority as an old girl of a school her mother went to as well.
+Mother-of-two Eveline Gan had alumni priority as an old girl of a school.
 She shares why she decided to forgo the privilege for convenience when selecting a primary school for her daughters.

 With around 180 primary schools in Singapore to choose from, there is no lack of choices for children starting formal education.